hda-technical/dancebooks/transcriptions/[1706, en] Raoul-Auger Feuillet - Orchesography or the Art of Dancing.md

 When there is a mark of a spring upon the step, and no mark for the holding up of the foot after it, it shows, that the spring is to be made with the foot that moves, which is called a bound.

-{17} But when there is a mark for a spring, and afterwards[^4] a mark for the foot up, it signifies, that the spring must be made on the foot that does not move forwards, which is called a hop.
+{17} But when there is a mark for a spring, and afterwards[_Read_, and forwards a mark for the foot up (misprint is mentioned in Errata)] a mark for the foot up, it signifies, that the spring must be made on the foot that does not move forwards, which is called a hop.

-[^4]: _Read_, and forwards a mark for the foot up (misprint is mentioned in Errata)

 The mark for falling, has no proper place assigned it, and I shall only observe, that in rising, when it is in order to fall, it is necessary the mark for a rise, should be near the beginning of the step.